Total merges solar units, ups SunPower stake

-U.S. solar panel maker SunPower Corp, a unit of French oil major Total, said it had agreed to buy Total-owned Tenesol for $165.4 million in cash in an expected deal that will regroup the French group's solar business under one umbrella.
+U.S. solar panel maker SunPower Corp (SPWR.O), a unit of French oil major Total (TOTF.PA), said it had agreed to buy Total-owned Tenesol for $165.4 million in cash in an expected deal that will regroup the French group's solar business under one umbrella.

 Total announced the $1.3 billion takeover of SunPower in June.
 Philippe Boisseau, Total's head of gas and power, told Reuters at the time that Total was planning a merger of its photovoltaic subsidiary Tenesol with SunPower.